 Since becoming a governor myself I have also come to appreciate the dedication of all our governors, who willingly give their time and energy to the role, support and challenge staff and care about all our stakeholders.

-I am the newly elected Chair of the Governors and have been a governor at Alderman Pounder since Autumn 2015 although actively involved in supporting events since we arrived here in 2013.
-I am a co-opted member of the Governing Body initially invited to replace the schools former military governor.
-Despite life in the Army, my family have decided to settle in the area and we have lived in Bramcote since 2014 with no plans to move despite the announcements that Chetwynd Barracks is due to close in 2021.
+I am your Chair of Governors and have been a governor at Alderman Pounder since Autumn 2015, although actively involved in supporting events since we arrived here in 2013.
+I am a co-opted member of the Governing Body initially invited to replace the school's former military governor.
+Despite life in the Army, my family have decided to settle in the area and we have lived in Bramcote since 2014 with no plans to move, despite the announcements that Chetwynd Barracks is due to close in 2021.

 My name is Joanne Hume and I am the School Business Manager, and Co-opted Governor.
 I joined the school and Governing Body in April 2014, and bring an independent view as I have no prior attachment to Alderman Pounder School.

 I have over twenty years financial experience working in the public and private sector however my position as School Business Manager is very unique as it is involved with so many aspects of everyday school life from financial, staffing, health & safety, building maintenance, security and data submissions, to name a few.
 My role as a governor is to provide feedback and updates on any of these areas at Full Governors and Resources Committee meetings, as required, with a general financial over-sight.

 With two teenage children of my own my aim is to actively contribute my professional skills and parental experience to help the school and the pupils continue to improve and develop.